treehouse-projects/aspnet-comic-book-gallery/walkthroughs/add-series-list-and-detail-views/04-adding-the-series-list-page.md

 }
 ```

-For the `<h4>` element content, we need to render the series title as a hyperlink to our currently non-existent series detail page (don't worry, we'll work on the series detail page in the next step!)
+For the `<h4>` element content, we need to render the series title as a hyperlink to our currently non-existent Series Detail page (don't worry, we'll work on the Series Detail page in the next step!)

 To create the hyperlink, we can use the `ActionLink` HTML helper method, passing the `series.Title` property value for the `linkText` parameter and the string literal "Detail" for the `actionName` parameter.
-Just like we did when linking from our comic books list page to the comic books detail page, we need to pass an anonymous object for the `routeValues` parameter that has as `id` property set to the `series.Id` property value.
+Just like we did when linking from our Comic Books List page to the comic books detail page, we need to pass an anonymous object for the `routeValues` parameter that has as `id` property set to the `series.Id` property value.

 ```
 <h4>@Html.ActionLink(series.Title, "Detail", new { id = series.Id })</h4>
 ```

 Don't forget to remove the `<li>` element below our `foreach` loop.
-And that finishes our series list view!
+And that finishes our Series List view!

 ```
 @model ComicBookGallery.Models.Series[]